dashcambike/dashcam-for-your-bike-site/_pages/mounts.md

 # Mounts to avoid

 We've tested a ton of mounts, some more than others.
-Here are some mounts we think you should avoid buying for the Dashcam App - though they may be great mounts in other settings.
+Here are some mounts we think you should avoid buying for the dashcam.bike app - though they may be great mounts in other settings.

 ## Do not buy #1: PopMount 2
 <a class="amznLeftLink" href="https://amzn.to/3k1TOKA" target="_blank">